 - Permanent Coupling and

 - Removable Coupling

-Permanent Coupling: Permanent pipe couplings generally make use of soldering or brazing in the case of steel or copper pipes or adhesives in the case of PVC pipes.
-These permanent joints, if correctly installed, offer excellent rigidity and sealing characteristics where no future changes in the piping are foreseen.
+Permanent pipe couplings create permanent piping joints using soldering or brazing in the case of steel or copper pipes or adhesives in the case of PVC pipes.
+When correctly installed, these permanent joints offer excellent rigidity and sealing characteristics.
+Permanent Pipe Couplings are used where no future changes in the piping are foreseen.

-Removable Coupling: Removable pipe couplings are most often of a threaded design which allows them to be screwed onto the pipes to be joined.
-The most simple of these is a basic pipe section slightly larger than the pipes to be joined and cut with an internal thread.
-The ends of the pipes are also threaded, and the coupling is simply sealed with hemp or sealing tape and screwed onto both pipes.
+Removable pipe couplings use threads to allow them to be screwed onto the pipes to be joined.
+For example, A basic pipe section slightly larger than the pipes to be joined can be cut with an internal thread to act as a removable pipe coupler.
+The ends of the pipes are also threaded, and the coupler is simply sealed with hemp or sealing tape and screwed onto both pipes.

 - Full Coupling

 - Half Coupling

 - Full Coupling is used for connecting small bore pipes.
 It is used to connect pipe to pipe or pipe to swage or nipple.
 It can be threaded or socket ends types.

 - A socket weld full coupling is used to join small-bore plain end pipes where the pipe spec requirement is socket weld.
 A threaded full coupling is used to join small bore pipes with threaded ends.
 If the two ends of coupling are different (e.g. one BSP threaded and one NPT threaded), then it is usually referred to as an adapter.

 - Half Coupling is used for small bore branching from a vessel or large bore pipe.
 It can be threaded or socket type.
 It has a socket or thread end on only one side.